sap-tutorials/Tutorials/tutorials/hana-cloud-alerts/hana-cloud-alerts.md

     ![Open SAP HANA Cockpit](open-cockpit.png)

-2. Open the Alert Definitions app.
+2. In the Monitoring view, open the Alert Definitions app.

     ![alerts app in the cockpit](alerts-app-cockpit.png)